SAIDO Learning® /

 a Healthy Brain Centers

-Through exercises involving easy arithmetical calculations, as well as reading and writing, Kumon helps senior citizens maintain and enhance the functions of the frontal cortex.
+By engaging in simple arithmetic, reading and writing exercises, SAIDO Learning helps senior citizens maintain and enhance the functions of the prefrontal cortex.
 Our programs have been implemented in various nursing homes for senior citizens and by local governments, leading to many successful results.

 SAIDO Learning has been introduced into a variety of nursing homes for senior citizens, including residential care services, such as special nursing homes and long-term care health facilities, as well as into non-residential services, such as day service and day care.
-As of March 2016, SAIDO is being practiced in 1,600 facilities serving 12,000 people, who enjoy their study backed by the support of staff members at these facilities.
+It is being practiced in around 1,500 nursing facilities across Japan, and is increasing its presence in the United States of America.

 Learning for a Healthy Brain Centers

-Lessons for senior citizens in good health aimed at preventing the onset of senile dementia are being held in Japan.
-Local governments, NPOs, and other organizations host the Centers, and volunteers from the local community aid students in their study.
+Lessons for senior citizens in good health aimed at preventing the onset of senile dementia are being held in around 230 municipalities in Japan.
+Local governments, nonprofit organizations, and other organizations host the Centers, and volunteers from the local community aid the participants in their study.
 These venues then become places for people of different generations to communicate and make friends with one another through learning which, in turn, contributes to the revitalization of the community.